-Of course, with any financial decision, there are a few caveats to this methodology.
+There are a few things to consider when making this financial decision.
 First, if you’re generally a risk-averse person, you may not be the type to put your money into such aggressive stocks.
 Or, if you’re close to retirement age, it may be wise to start decreasing your risk, even if you had a stronger risk appetite with your investments in previous years.

 When thinking about investments, consider how they would likely perform over the same period of time that remains on your mortgage.
 While you may not be able to predict a future recession, it’s worth thinking about how much wealth you could build over time.